What Licensed Painting Contractor Means in North Carolina

 The Short Version

 The licensed-versus-unlicensed gap is bigger in painting than in most trades, because painting is the visible final layer that hides every prep shortcut underneath.
-A licensed Asheville painting contractor with current NCLBGC registration, EPA Lead-Safe certification on pre-1978 work, real proof of insurance, a paint and prep spec in writing, a 10–30 percent deposit structure, and a written two-year (or longer) warranty is the only configuration where the long-term math works out.
+A licensed Asheville painting contractor with a current NCLBGC license on larger projects, EPA Lead-Safe certification on pre-1978 work, real proof of insurance, a paint and prep spec in writing, a 10-30 percent deposit structure, and a written two-year (or longer) warranty is the only configuration where the long-term math works out.
 Skip any one of those and the savings on the front end usually comes back doubled in the repaint three years later.

-Asheville Paint Pros is licensed and insured in North Carolina, EPA Lead-Safe certified, BBB A+ accredited, and offers a written two-year labor-and-materials warranty on every job.
+Asheville Paint Pros offers free written estimates and a written two-year labor-and-materials warranty on every job.
 We provide interior painting, exterior painting, cabinet refinishing, deck staining, commercial painting, and pressure washing across Asheville, Montford, Grove Park, Kenilworth, West Asheville, North Asheville, the Five Points, Biltmore Village, Oakley, Biltmore Forest, Haw Creek, Arden, Weaverville, and Hendersonville.
 For a deeper walkthrough on the broader hiring conversation, see our homeowner's guide to hiring a painting contractor.
-Most homeowners hear back within 15 minutes — call (828) 826-1687 or request a free quote online.
+Most homeowners hear back within 15 minutes.
+Call (828) 826-1687 or request a free quote online.